 Balsamiq Mockup offers a Web UI mockup free tool that has everything you require to make your simple prototype.
 Its functions also allow you to drag and drop components relatively quickly.
 Some functions will enable you to switch between a layout sketch and an original interface.

 Mockflow is one of the cloud-based free mockup tools provided with a drag-and-drop option and template library.
 Mockflow is one of those all-in-one free mockup tools for mobile app and web development.
 All the extra features make sharing simple and moving ahead in the process fluid.
 Mockflow is especially great for newbies.
 Mockflow is quite specific to mockup creation.
 But in case, if you need something for wireframing, you might as well check this out.

 Adobe XD, another product from Adobe, is a great prototyping tool that helps in building your dream prototype.
 Adobe introduced it in 2015 under the name of Project Comet.
-One of its greatest strength lies in its ways to manipulate the visuals as per user need.
+One of its greatest strengths lies in its ways to manipulate the visuals as per user need.

 InVision is a complete prototyping tool, which creates live prototypes by applying its functional facilities to the wireframes.
 The strength of this product is its feedback management.

 User Experience Design and Product Thinking